tdooms/bilinear-interp/draft.md

 so the eigenvectors $q_i$ act as a set of linear "kernels".
 By keeping the large magnitude eigenvalues (typically a small percentage) we can get a low rank approximation of the interaction matrices.

 ### MNIST digit basis
+As an example of interpreting bilinear layers, we trained a bilinear model to classify handwritten digits in the MNIST dataset [training details in Appendix].
+To have clear input and output features we used a single bilinear layer with a final linear readout, which we can use as $W_\text{out}$ to transform into the digit feature basis.

+For each digit $d$, the interaction matrix $Q_{ij}^{(d)} = \tilde{B}_{dij}$ involves interactions between many pairs of input pixels.
+Given the 2d structure of the inputs, it's easier to interpret the eigenvectors of $Q$ which are themselves 2d images, instead of parsing the interactions between pixels directly.
+The figure below shows the top 3 positive and negative eigenvectors for each digit.
+It's clear that the positive eigenvectors (top rows) capture features we might expect: circular curves for 0, a straight line for 1, parallel vertical lines for 4, a horizontal line for 5, etc.

+Given an input $x$, the logit for digit $d$ is $x^T Q^{(d)} x = \sum_i  \lambda_i (q_i^T x)^2$, so it's the square of an eigenvector's overlap with the input that contributes.
+This means that both the blue (pos) and red (neg) parts contribute in the same way, ie the sign of $q^Tx$ does not matter.
+For example, the eigenvectors for 1 contain both red and blue lines which can have high overlap for 1's with different slants.

+The computation using $Q$ is still a superposition over different features for each digit, for example over different locations in the image, different slants, and different digit shapes.
+The eigenvectors (and their separation in blue/red components) help disentangle this superposition to an extent.
+The eigenvectors are all orthogonal so each captures a different aspect (eg the 3rd positive eig for 1 adds a bottom horizontal line, the 3rd positive eig for 7 adds a horizontal cross) but the orthogonality constraint can also their interpretation less clear.
+There is likely a better approach to deriving interpretable features from $Q$ which we haven't fully explored, for example looking at the set of local maxima/minima for $x^T Q x$ might find a set of clear digits shapes

+An important point is that the 10 different $Q$'s fully capture the model's computations.
+We could rewrite the model fully in terms of their eigenvectors if desired.
+This shows the advantages of the bilinear structure.
+For other nonlinearities it's difficult to escape the "neuron" basis in which the nonlinearity is applied when trying to connect the output features to input ones.

 ![image](/images/MNIST_digit_basis_1K.png)